EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 - Right-click in the API Key input field, and select 'Inpsect Element'
 - Once the developer console is open, select the Console tab to see a more specific error.

-For information on how to use your browser's developer console, read the WordPress Codex article, <a href="http://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors" target="_blank">Using Your Browser to Diagnose JavaScript Errors</a>.
+For information on how to use your browser's developer console, read the WordPress Codex article, [Using Your Browser to Diagnose JavaScript Errors](http://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors).

 <strong>Possible Errors And Resolutions</strong>

 * Could not resolve host: xxxx.api.mailchimp.com  - the host you have provided is incorrect.
 The host is the string after the last dash (example: us2)
 * Invalid Mailchimp API Key: xxxxxxxxxxxxxxxxxx-xxx - Your API key is invalid.
-You can confirm a valid key by logging into <a href="http://mailchimp.com" target="_blank">MailChimp</a> and checking the active API key registered to your account.
+You can confirm a valid key by logging into [MailChimp](http://mailchimp.com) and checking the active API key registered to your account.

 #### I don't want the form to be the 100% width.
 How can I adjust the width myself?
 You can adjust the width of the forms on your site by changing the width of the element with the class .yks-mailchimpFormContainer.
 This is the parent container for the form.
 Adjusting this width will control the width of the input fields inside of it.